Student Conduct

 A student may be subject to administrative withdrawal if it is determined by compelling evidence that the student’s action or threats of action indicate a serious threat to the welfare/or safety of persons or property.

 Students wishing to return to the College may obtain information regarding reactivation from the NDSCS Admissions Office.
-A meeting with the executive director for student and residential life or designee will be required prior to acceptance of the student’s application for readmission.
+A meeting with the director for campus life or designee will be required prior to acceptance of the student’s application for readmission.

 9.6 Negotiated Withdrawal